athenacats/chachu-fermented-foods/README.md

 ## Future Implementation

 - Works as is.
 Perhaps add backend functionality to make email popup an email browser like gmail.
+- Make the website load faster.
+Look into lazy load

 ## Acknowledgements